Out of School Time Programs

 The City of Charlotte aims to improve neighborhood quality of life through a community engagement strategy that ensures children are safe, succeeding in school, and supported by their community.
 To help achieve this goal, the Out of School Time program provides funding to organizations that deliver quality out-of-school services to children and youth in high-need families.
-Through a competitive proposal process, funds are awarded for 2-years to eligible out of school time providers.

 Request for Proposal: